First, we will review important topics like the job of a team leader, common teamwork issues, and challenges team leaders face.

 Work Agreements are short documents, written collectively by the team, that explain how team members agree to work together.
 They guide the team by providing a set of clear expectations around team member performance and behavior.

-The Team Operating System organizes a team’s processes and procedures.
+The RMT’s Team Operating System is a six-step, 90-day, continuous improvement system that organizes team functions to increase the likelihood of achieving customer satisfaction.
+More organizes a team’s processes and procedures.
 It defines roles, responsibilities, and how the team will reach its goals.
+You can use RMT’s 6 Step Model that includes a Team Performance Factor Assesment.

 Right-Minded Teammates view their team’s success collectively.
 Everyone supports everyone else by doing their best, knowing group success requires a high level of individual performance from everyone involved.
 Thus, every teammate is committed to personal growth and development.